roidsos/RoidsOS/docs/design/KERNEL.md

 1. `0x5`: `U64`: 64 bit unsigned integer.
 1. `0x6`: `BOOL`: A boolean.
 1. `0x7`: `CHAR`: A unicode character, it is 32 bits wide.
-1. `0x8`: `STRING`: A string in the system's preferred encoding.
+1. `0x8`: `SZ`: A string in the system's preferred encoding, zero-terminated.
 1. `0x9`: `FLOAT`: A 32-bit floating point number.
 1. `0xA`: `DOUBLE`: A 64-bit floating point number.
 ### 4.3 Structure
-there are 2 hives:
+there are `3` hives:

 - `SYSTEM`
+- `USER`
-- `SOFTWARE`
+- `HARDWARE`

 `SYSTEM` is for the main system.
-It contains the main configuration of the OS, for example user settings etc.
+It contains the main configuration of the OS.

-`SOFTWARE` is for programs.
+`USER` is for programs.
 It contains information about the installed programs, their version, the users that own them, etc.

+`HARDWARE` is for hardware configuration.

 #### A `hive` file header:
 Header: